 Bolsonaro supporters block Brazil roads for a 2nd day as president refuses to accept election loss

-Rio de Janeiro — Truckers and other protesters on Tuesday blocked highways for a second day in support of President Jair Bolsonaro, who has yet to accept his election loss to leftist Luiz Inacio Lula da Silva.
-The country's Federal Highway Police (PRF) reported more than 250 total or partial blockages in at least 23 of Brazil's 27 states.
+Rio de Janeiro — Truckers and other protesters on Tuesday blocked highways for a second day in support of President Jair Bolsonaro, who had yet to accept his election loss to leftist Luiz Inacio Lula da Silva.

+During a short speech on Tuesday, Bolsonaro said he would "comply" with the constitution, but did not reference his election loss.
+However, his chief of staff Ciro Nogueira took to the podium to say Bolsonaro had "authorized" the "transition" process.

+Bolsonaro also said that any protests should be "peaceful" and not cause harm, after his supporters blocked roads around the country following his election defeat.

 A banner reading "Lula No!" hung off a bridge in Sao Paulo.